surg0r/bip38/README.md

 # bip38

-Python 2.7 BIP38 paper wallet creator
+Python 2.7 BIP38 paper wallet creator - emits a bip38-QR.jpg file.

 A quick and dirty script using libraries: bip38, PIL and bitcoin.